10 Best Lord of the Rings Board Games 2024

 Should you buy The Battle of Five Armies?

 There is no way around comparing The Battle of Five Armies with its predecessor, War of the Ring.
-It features very similar game mechanics and both are excellent two-player wargames.
+It features streamlined game mechanics and both are excellent two-player wargames.

-Where they differ (besides the theme) is that the War of the Ring is slightly more complex and a lot easier to find in stores.
-I recommend War of the Ring, so go read the rest of the article.
+Where they differ (besides the theme) is that the War of the Ring is slightly more complex.
+Although I prefer War of the Ring, The Battle of Five Armies is not a bad pick.

 6. War of the Ring: The Card Game